 What remains is length and shape.
 Most men skiing at resorts can get along very nicely on a 165cm ski, most women on 155cm.
 If you’re stronger than average, go a bit longer but nowadays it won’t buy you a lot of additional stability.
 If you’re much lighter than average, go a bit shorter — it will pay off in improved agility.

 Shape means sidecut.
 A deeper sidecut with a shorter radius carves a shorter turn.
 In general, this helps best on groomers.
 It won’t help in bumps, where you want the tail to release to avoid hanging up at the end of the turn.
-A good mid-fat nowadays has a shape close to 115-76-105, which gives a theoretical radius of about 12 meters and a bearing surface of 1350 cm2.
+My very versatile teaching ski has a shape close to 115-76-105, which gives a theoretical radius of about 12 meters and a bearing surface of 1350 cm2.
 Note that the bearing surface — the ski’s ability to “float” on soft snow — is similar to the classic straight slalom ski.
 So is the ski’s weight.
 But the agility — the ability to bend easily into a turn — is vastly improved due to a turn radius roughly 25% of the old long, straight ski.
 I choose a ski with a relatively soft-flexing tail so as to slip turn exit in moguls, and complete a clean turn in powder.

 So what shape should you buy?
 Start with that “generic” 115-76-105mm shape at your length, then blow the waist up wider if you’re going to ski a lot of soft snow, and pull it in narrower if you’re going to ski a lot of hard snow.
 If you’re an expert who loves to carve, go for a shorter radius.
 If you want to be able to slide the tail a bit in bumps and tight woods (or if you have to skid a bit when you teach intermediates) opt for a bit narrower tail.